MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfileProject.md

 ### -Colleagues
 Lists people that also worked on the project.
-To construct, see NOTES section for COLLEAGUES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for COLLEAGUES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRelatedPerson[]